falbru/TDT4230-Final-Project/README.md

 ### Linux:

-Make sure you have a C/C++ compiler such as  GCC, CMake and Git.
+Make sure you have Git, CMake, and a C/C++ compiler such as GCC.

+Run the command:

 	make run

-which is equivalent to

-	git submodule update --init
-	cd build
-	cmake ..
-	make
-	./glowbox